 Concept and Execution

-How is it possible that a global player that has been successful enough to make its founder the wealthiest man on this planet (for quite a while), cannot seem to get its act together, while private individuals across the same planet (in the same era) manage to collaborate in order to create, develop, and maintain a vast variety of operating systems and relevant applications in their spare time — and distribute their produce, more often than not, in a timely fashion and free of charge?
+How is it possible that a global player that has been successful enough to make its founder the wealthiest man on this planet (for quite a while), cannot seem to get its act together, while private individuals across the same planet (in the same era) manage to collaborate in order to create, develop, and maintain a vast variety of operating systems and relevant applications in their spare time — and distribute their products, more often than not, in a timely fashion and free of charge?

 It has been my understanding that Windows is supposed to be a general–purpose operating system for the average user.
 Naturally, when it comes to Microsoft’s marketing strategy I have nothing to offer but poorly informed guesswork, but I can rather confidently state that their definitions of “general–purpose” and “average” have little in common with mine.